W1r3W0lf/textAdventure/README.md

 # I would suggest ignoring this project for now.

+I am taking a step back from this project to learn how to build the command language.
+I could get it to work with evaluating user input as Scheme code, but I think doing it that way would make life harder, and limit it's use case to only me.

 # What I want this to be

 I want to create the ultimate text adventure engine.